kolach/transactions/README.md

 ## Interacting with Transaction API

-Let's use the API URL that we found in previous chapter to create and list transactions.
-We start with creating.
-To create a new transaction send a POST request:
+Let's use the API URL obtained from the previous chapter to create and list transactions.
+We'll start with creation.
+To create a new transaction, send a POST request:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"user_id":"john", "amount":1,"origin":"desktop", "operation_type":"credit"}' $TRANSACTIONS_API